craftcms/docs/docs/commerce/4.x/upgrading.md

 The [Order::getUser()](commerce4:craft\commerce\elements\Order::getUser()) method has been deprecated, and you should use [getCustomer()](commerce4:craft\commerce\elements\Order::getCustomer()) instead.
 You can also designate the customer for an order using [Order::setCustomer()](commerce4:craft\commerce\elements\Order::setCustomer()) or by directly setting the [Order::$customerId](commerce4:craft\commerce\elements\Order::$customerId) property—just make sure the user you’ve referenced already exists.

 Calling the [Order::setEmail()](commerce4:craft\commerce\elements\Order::setEmail()) method works slightly differently now behind the scenes to ensure a user with the supplied email address exists.
 (If not, Commerce will create one for you.)
+In other words, an order can exist without an email address, but as soon as it has an email address it also has a customer.

 ## Countries and States